Korean Studies

 Do I have to register for the Propaedeutic Course?

-Yes, if you have no previous knowledge of Han’gŭl, register for one of the two preparatory courses via alma by October 4th, 2023.
-If you plan to take the exam on October 5th, you do not have to register.
+Yes, if you have no previous knowledge of Han’gŭl, register for one of the two preparatory courses via alma by October 1st, 2024.
+If you plan to take the exam on October 2nd, you do not have to register.

 I already have considerable prior knowledge of the Korean language.
 Can I have this recognized or do I still have to attend the language courses?

-If you have taught yourself the Korean language skills, you would definitely have to take a placement test.
+If you have taught yourself Korean language skills, you will definitely have to take a placement test.
 Depending on the result, you can be waived the compulsory attendance for the language course corresponding to your language level.
 Since only the attendance is waived, you have to take the mid-tern and final exams to mark the course.

 If you have completed courses in a language school or other institution before starting your studies, these can be recognized.
 The teaching hours and grades must be certified.
 150 teaching hours correspond approximately to one semester.
-If the certificates are not meaningful enough, you will also have to take a placement test so that your level of proficiency can be better assessed.
+If the certificates are not informative enough, you will also have to take a placement test so that your level of proficiency can be better assessed.

 What does the language course look like in the first semester and what do I have to prove?